peterjc/thapbi-pict/docs/index.rst

 With appropriate primer settings and a custom database, THAPBI PICT can be applied to other organisms and/or barcode marker sequences - not just *Phytophthora* ITS1.
-It requires overlapping paired-end Illumina reads which can merged to cover the full amplicon marker.
+It requires overlapping paired-end Illumina reads which can be merged to cover the full amplicon marker.
 Longer markers or fragmented amplicons are not supported.

 The worked examples include oomycetes, fungi, microalgae, and bats, and cover markers in ITS1, ITS2, 18S rRNA and COI and more.
 The main criteria has been